pereznetworks/My-Tic-Tac-Toe-Game/README.md

           If only 1 player name entered...
             the computer plays the player with no name.

-            So the computer can play both X or O, but the UI assumes most humans will want to play the game as X.
+            So the computer can play both X or O, but the UI assumes... most humans will want to play the game as X.

             More on the computer player below...